Emily Ratajkowski Seductively Licks Her Lips In Sexy Instagram Snapshot

 Of course, the main star of the show is Emily herself.
 While most of her figure is cut off, the model can be seen wearing a plunging red dress, as she accessorizes with a pair of ornate earrings and a nude lip.
 Speaking of which, Ratajkowski is licking her lips rather seductively, as she stares directly into the camera.

 Unsurprisingly, Emrata’s latest snapshot has proven popular with her fans and followers.
-At the time of writing, the post has accrued over 125,000 likes and 700 comments, despite having only been posted a little more than an hour ago.
+At the time of this writing, the post has accrued over 125,000 likes and 700 comments, despite having only been posted a little more than an hour ago.

 Some fans asked the model about her unique earrings, while others took the time to praise her for her looks.

 “Where are those earrangs [sic] from?” one user wrote.
-“You’re soooooo cuuuute!!!!” another chimed in.

 In the photo’s caption, Emily asked her fans why they were mad, and one fan chose to respond with a bit of snark and sarcasm.